Skip to main content

 Why is there standing water in the bottom of my dishwasher?

-A shallow pool of clean water sitting in the sump is normal and keeps the seals from drying out.
-If you have an inch or more of dirty water that won't drain after a cycle, something is blocking the path: a clogged filter, a kinked or gunked drain hose, a plugged air gap, a full garbage disposal, or a failed drain pump.
-Work through those in that order.
+A shallow pool of clean water in the sump is normal.
+An inch or more of dirty water that won't drain after a cycle means something's blocking the path: a clogged filter, a plugged air gap, a full garbage disposal, a kinked hose, or a failed drain pump.
+The filter, air gap, and disposal are safe to check yourself.
+If those are all clear and water stays, call us.

 Can I run my dishwasher if it won't drain?